-If you want to connect with someone, but have no mutual connections, carefully research the groups this person belongs to and join some of them.
+FYI: LinkedIn Groups is another place to engage with professionals.
+If you want to connect with someone but have no mutual connections, carefully research the groups this person belongs to and join some of them.
 Once you share a group, you can reach out.
-This is a little known secret and one of the best reasons to be active in groups!
+This is a little-known secret and one of the best reasons to be active in groups!

 Almost any message is better than the default message LinkedIn sends.
 Take one second and insert your own words to personalize your reason for wanting to connect.

 Your message is limited to 185 characters, so you are forced to keep it short and sweet.
-Arnie Fertig, career counselor, On Careers blogger and owner of JOBHUNTERCOACH, recommends including these three elements in your LinkedIn introduction:
+Include these three elements in your LinkedIn introduction:

-1. How you know or found the person you’re inviting.
+- State how you know the person you’re inviting.

 Email may be a better option for reaching out.
 Not everyone checks LinkedIn but you do know they will be checking email.

 Keep In Touch

 Once you’ve connected or met with someone, keep in touch.